Martipetti/Dragonfly/README.md

-# Dragonfly
+# Dragonfly-extended

-#### SEAMS 2019 artifact
-Dragonfly simulates the self-adaptive drone's behaviour with and without a wrapper solution during its flight from a source to a target hospital.

-## Summary
-This repository contains all resources from Dragonfly, submitted to Artifacts track at SEAMS 2019.
-It consists of an executable simulator for self-adaptive drones, its source code and a demonstration video.
-This text provides instructions on how to use the simulator.

-As described in the camera ready paper in more details, the purpose of this artifact is to simulatE a drone flight between two hospitals to delivery an organ payload.
-By using this simulation, it is possible to observe the differences between the behaviours of the original implementation of the drone and the drone with a wrapper solution developed using aspect-oriented programming.
+This system is based on [Dragonly](https://github.com/DragonflyDrone/Dragonfly) project with an extension for 2 uncertenty in the managed system (rain in the environment and obstacle detection).

 The simulator is implemented in Java, uses the JavaFX technology for the Graphical User Interface, and AspectJ for aspect implementation and weaving.

-## Artifact structure
-This repository contains the following items:

-- **README.md** - This text as Markdown.
-- **LICENSE.md** - BSD 2-Clause License.
-- **index.html** - This text as HTML.
-- **DragonFly-Project/src/** - Source directory containing the SEAMS demo application code.
-- **ExecuteApplication/** - Directory including Docker image and .JAR files for executing in Ubuntu and Windows, each one having its proper instructions to run.
+More information on the original project github repository.

 ## Development requirements
 To run the code you need a version of **Java 8 in which JavaFX is packaged** (or add this dependency manually).
 It is also necessary to add AspectJ as a dependency.